New bounds and efficient algorithm for sparse difference resultant: Main results

 \subsection{{A new algorithm for sparse difference resultant}}

 { Based on the new bounds and propositions for the sparse difference resultant, we propose an improved algorithm to compute sparse difference resultant for any given Laurent transformally essential difference polynomial system.
-The algorithm is motivated by the fact that sparse difference resultant is equal to the algebraic sparse resultant of a strong essential polynomial system which is derived from the original difference polynomial system.
-Thus one can transform the computation of sparse difference resultant to the computation of algebraic sparse resultant which has mature algorithms such as subdivision method initiated by Canny and Emiris \cite{emiris}.}
+The algorithm is motivated by the fact that sparse difference resultant is equal to the sparse resultant of a strong essential polynomial system which is derived from the original difference polynomial system~\citep{gao-2015}.
+Thus one can transform the obtainment of sparse difference resultant to compute sparse resultant which has mature algorithms such as subdivision method initiated by Canny and Emiris \citep{emiris}.}

 Therefore, the algorithm is divided into two parts.
 The first part is to find the strong essential polynomial system.
-The main strategy for this part is to use the symbolic support matrix of the given difference polynomial system to determine the existence of sparse difference resultant and if yes, to obtain the unique super-essential system, and then simplify the super-essential system based on Theorem \ref{sr=wsr} and use algebraic tools to find the strong essential system.
-The second one is to use the mixed subdivision method to construct matrix representation of sparse resultant of the strong essential system whose determinant is the required sparse difference resultant up to a sign.
+The main strategy for this part is to use the symbolic support matrix of the given difference polynomial system to determine the existence of sparse difference resultant. { If yes, obtain the unique super-essential system, and simplify the super-essential system based on Theorem \ref{sr=wsr}, then use algebraic tools to find the strong essential system.} The second one is to use the mixed subdivision method to construct matrix representation of sparse resultant of the strong essential system {which provides the required sparse difference resultant up to a sign.}